nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/nuxeo-stream.md

 It is important to report problems so contributed code can reach the expected production state.

 If you encounter a problem, here is the needed information to report:
 1. Get the [health-check status]({{page page='reporting-problems'}}#health-check).
 2. Check for ERROR in the Nuxeo `server.log`.
-Look for pattern like `Terminate computation` or `Exception in processLoop`.
+Look for a pattern like `Terminate computation` or `Exception in processLoop`.
 3. Report the [consumer lag]({{page page='reporting-problems'}}#stream-lag).
 4. Report [Nuxeo activity with thread dumps]({{page page='reporting-problems'}}#thread-dump).

 ## Integration